JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 ![](http://35percent.org/img/lharates.png)

-Even if we do count all these new homes as council homes at council rents, the short and long term trend is clearly one of a ongoing decline in the number of council homes:
+Even if we do count all these new homes as council homes at council rents, the short and long term trend is clearly one of an ongoing decline rather than net increase in the number of council homes:

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>